aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 You'll be prompted to configure the different aspects of the solution, such as:

-- The LLMs or MLMs to enable (we support all models provided by Bedrock along with SageMaker hosted Idefics, FalconLite, Mistral and more to come)
+- The LLMs or MLMs to enable (we support all models provided by Bedrock along with SageMaker hosted Idefics, FalconLite, Mistral and more to come).
-- Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra..) embeddings selection and more to come.
+- Setup of the RAG system: engine selection (i.e. Aurora w/ pgvector, OpenSearch, Kendra).
+- Embeddings selection.
-- Private Chatbot: Limit accessibility to website and backend to VPC.
+- Limit accessibility to website and backend to VPC (private chatbot).
+- Add existing Amazon Kendra indices as RAG sources

 When done, answer `Y` to create or update your configuration.

 ![sample](./assets/magic-config-sample.gif "CLI sample")

 Your configuration is now stored under `bin/config.json`.
-You can re-run the magic-config command as needed to update your `config.json`
+You can re-run the `npm run config` command as needed to update your `config.json`

-5. (Optional) Bootstrap AWS CDK on the target account and region
+**Step 5.** (Optional) Bootstrap AWS CDK on the target account and region

 > **Note**: This is required if you have never used AWS CDK on this account and region combination. ([More information on CDK bootstrapping](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#cli-bootstrap)).